-Casual Employee means a person temporarily engaged by the Commission to perform work for a short period on an irregular or non-systematic basis.
+Casual Employee means a person temporarily engaged by the Commission to perform work for a short period on an irregular or non-systematic basis with no commitment to continuing and indefinite work.

 CCC means the Commission Consultative Committee established under Section H of this Agreement.